chrismeyers/rito-pls/README.md

 The purpose of this project was to get more practice with Java GUI building and multithreaded programming.
 The polling operation takes place on a new thread that allows for the program to function normally while maintaining periodic server checks.

+**Note: Due to the several changes to the Riot Games API, this application is no longer maintained and is not guaranteed to work.**

 <img src="http://i.imgur.com/kdXiIhb.png" alt="GUI" width="335px" height="358px">
 <img src="http://i.imgur.com/fAcPYfP.png" alt="Notification area">